 - Change of registration form (add/drop) for changing a course load after deadlines.
 NOTE: It is strongly recommended students attend all classes while waiting for approval of withdrawal.

-- Course evaluation form and/or dual enrollment form for approval of course work taken from another institution not affiliated with SOCHE
+- Course evaluation form for approval of course work taken from another institution not affiliated with SOCHE

 - Out-of-sequence form if dropping a class within prescribed program of study.